kisslerlab/kisslerlab.github.io/_pages/handbook.md

 ## Mission, expectations, and values <!-- ---------------------------------- -->

 ### Our mission
 Our mission is to conduct rigorous, impactful science for the public good.
-Our particular approach to that includes:
+Our  approach to that includes:
 1. Building up our society's intellectual and physical capacity to anticipate, manage, and heal from crises, especially as they relate to infectious diseases;
 2. Conducting our research in an open, honest, and responsive manner;
 3. Fostering a healthy scientific community both within and beyond our lab.